The Do Something Committee

 The Guna are the 2nd largest of Panama’s seven indigenous groups.
 They number about 50,000 in total, half of which live in Guna Yala (san Blas islands) and half on the mainland.

-In March of 2017 we had a busy week hosting two teams on the island of Achutupu.
-The Guna islanders were very happy to welcome ashore our volunteer dental/optical mission.
+Each spring there is a volunteer medical team.
+The Guna islanders are very happy to welcome ashore our volunteer dental/optical mission.
 A charter plane in addition to the regular flight was needed in order to transport the 16 member dental crew plus equipment and their personal baggage.
 The dental component included 6 practicing dentists plus oral surgeon.
 All came from the Chicago area.
 Our Canadian representative was Rex Leyte from Barrie ON who once again ran the eye clinic for us.

 This year, we attended to 620 infants, pre kinder and kinder then students up to and including grade 9.
 Oral examinations preceded fluoride varnish applications for each individual except for those who required fillings or extractions.
 Dr Chris Burseth and his team provide a very high standard of care with the latest in high tec equipment – better, they claim, than many practioners in the US.
 The oral surgeon is one of the best known oral and maxillofacial surgeons in his country.

-Howard assisted Rex Leyte in the optical department; approximately 300 women and some men went home following examination with gifts of new lenses matching his prescriptive readings as closely as his large supply permitted.
+In the optical department approximately 300 women and some men went home following examination with gifts of new lenses matching his prescriptive readings as closely as his large supply permitted.
 It was great reward to hear their response of “nuedi” (very good!!) as the ladies deftly threaded again their tiny needles used in sewing the ‘invisible’ stitches in their mola artwork – the sales of which are so important in helping to put food on the family table.

 We are very grateful to Celebration Church for your generous donation, and for holding our Guna families in your prayers.
 It is heartening to see how many Guna are turning to the Lord.
 It is our mission and privilege to let them know that the humanitarian gifts they receive come not from any Fundacion but a loving and faithful God who can offer believers the greatest gifts of all.